apioo/fusio-docs/docs/use_cases/develop_custom_action.md

 ```

 Then you can also select this action at the backend.
-If you have created an action which is reusable for other users
+If you want to create an action which is reusable for other users
 you can also create a [Fusio adapter](../concepts/adapter) which allows other users to reuse your action.
 Please
 take a look at our [website](https://www.fusio-project.org/adapter) to see all available adapter.

 ## API

-Inside your action you have already most tools to complete many tasks.
-To see the complete action API please take a look
+Inside your action you have already most tools avaialble to complete many tasks.
+To see the complete action API please
-at our [PHP API](https://www.fusio-project.org/documentation/php).
-In the following an example which shows some
+take a look at our [PHP API](https://www.fusio-project.org/documentation/php).
+In the following an example which shows
-interesting methods of the internal action API:
+some interesting methods of the internal action API:

 ```php
 <?php